 Day 7: Small hut to abandoned fishing hut (71km)

-Onaisin cross roads (about 30km from the hut), awesome bus stop.
+Onaisin cross roads (about 30km from the hut) has an awesome bus stop.
 Big enough for more than two plus bikes and it even has a door!

 Second cross roads (turn left to go to Porvenir) has a tiny broken bus stop.
 It would fit one person with bike at a push but it had broken windows and shattered glass around it.
 We took the left turn to Porvenir, carried on and found a number of fishing huts in the aptly named Useless Bay, some were open and abandoned.
 It’s worth checking if you need shelter.